-Let HER decide when she's ready and don't force things. -Latter-day Saint husband, married at 27
+Let HER decide when she's ready and don't force things.

 Don't focus on the end game.
 Just focus on enjoying each other's space and letting the progression of getting comfortable with each other happen naturally instead of trying to rush it and focusing on the inexperience and frustration.